Oak Springs vs Zavala Elementary: East Austin Schools Compared (2025 TEA)

 For the full TEA breakdown, visit the Oak Springs Elementary school page or the Zavala Elementary school page.

 The Oak Springs zone covers some of the most rapidly transforming blocks in east Austin.
 New townhomes and modern builds sit alongside older properties that have been in the same hands for decades.
-The $625,000 median reflects the new construction pushing prices up, but the school population has not changed at the same rate as the housing stock.
-Many newer residents choose charter schools or private options, which means Oak Springs still primarily serves the community that was here before the development boom.
+The school population has not changed at the same rate as the housing stock.
+Many newer residents choose charter schools or private options, which means Oak Springs primarily served the community that was here before the development boom.

 The neighborhoods around Zavala are a mix of long established residences, newer infill projects, and the creative energy that has always defined east Austin.
-At a median of $495,000, prices here are lower than the Oak Springs zone despite the significantly stronger TEA performance, which tells you the market is pricing these zones more on location and housing stock than school quality.
+The market here prices homes more on location and housing stock than on school quality, which is true across most of 78702.

 The Neighborhoods